-The best way to handle backup in an increasingly virtual data center may lie with one of several virtual server backup software packages.
+The best way to handle backup in an increasingly virtual data center may lie with one of several virtual server

 While inroads with server virtualization have been significant, most companies are still running in a mixed environment where physical servers and virtual servers coexist.
 Success will largely be a matter of selecting the proper tools.
 Understanding backup concepts and the differences between physical server and virtual server backups allows you to better evaluate specific backup tools and their features.